PowerFeather/powerfeather-docs/docs/esp32s3_powerfeather/overview.md

 ### Special Function

-Signals not routed to the ESP32-S3 GPIO pins, or to the other integrated circuits on-board such as the charger and fuel gauge, which serves a special function.
+Signals not routed to the ESP32-S3 GPIO pins, or are routed to other integrated circuits on-board such as the charger and fuel gauge.

 | Name | Description |
 |-|-|